midnightfeverrr/makaNUS/README.md

 Milestone #2 : Added most of the pages/screens and features.

-Milestone #3 : Added more features and a bit change on some pages UI.
+Milestone #3 : Added more features, fixed several bugs, and a bit change on some pages UI.
 Most of the details in the app, such as thumbnails, menus, reviews, are only a placeholder due to it is not officialy released yet.
-By adding the database, this app will be ready to launch!
+By adding the data to firebase, this app will be ready to launch!

+Design changes from Milestone #1:

+We previously planned to offer a sign-in with google method, but the method could not seem to work on the app.
+Hence, we decided to remove the feature.
+Login screen and Sign-up screen text inputs are now not boxed, instead they just have lines below the text inputs.
+Search bar is moved from homepage to a standalone screen.
+Filter button is removed, replaced with category cards at the bottom of homepage.

 ## Installation
-Here are the steps of trying our app:
+We would be happy if you are interested to try it out!
+Here are the steps to do so:

 1. Download the apk on the link via this link: [https://drive.google.com/drive/folders/1Q0qIsOcA8e1gywtuvj8G5o0js0vbWKxL](https://drive.google.com/file/d/1gFAnwnSS32ArHONuNik0LG95btI5mA4c/view?usp=sharing). (apk name: `makaNUS.apk`)
 2. Since Firebase is banned on Singapore, we encourage users to download and activate the recommended VPN here: https://psiphon.ca/.
 3. Install the app by using the apk.
 4. Users are now able to create an account and give it a try!
+5. Have fun, browse through our app!
+If you have any enquiries, please contact us through our Telegram handles: @midnightfeverrr / @kenzantonius.